When it comes to combat, the game progresses in rounds.

 - The reacting participant must directly perceive the actor, i.e. hear, see, or otherwise become aware of his action.

 - The reacting participant still has unused actions.

 The reaction is executed immediately after the actor's action, but takes place practically simultaneously.
 There can only ever be one reaction by a participant to an action.
 However, any number of participants can react to the actor when they perceive its action.

 Each reaction reduces the available actions of the reacting participant by one.

-Bonus and destiny dice can be used in combat to gain or steal actions.
+Bonus and fate dice can be used in combat to gain or steal actions.

 To gain an additional action, a bonus die can be subtracted.
-The additional action is available immediately, including for a reaction.
+The additional action is available immediately, even for a reaction.

 If a destiny die is spent, an action can be stolen from an opponent.
-This action is no longer available to the opponent in his current (or next, if it is not his turn) turn.
-The participant who spent the destiny dice has the action immediately available, even as a reaction.
+This is no longer available to the opponent in his current (or next, if it is not his turn) turn.
+The participant who spent the fate die has the action immediately available, even as a reaction.